koh-gt/ferrite-core/src/libmw/README.md

 Before releasing, we should see if the latest version of https://github.com/elementsproject/secp256k1-zkp contains all of the modules we need, since it gets a lot of attention from cryptographers.
-Additionally, it would be wise to remove this from the deps directory, and just replace the more-limited secp256k1 dependency that's already included in Litecoin.
+Additionally, it would be wise to remove this from the deps directory, and just replace the more-limited secp256k1 dependency that's already included in Ferrite.
 Otherwise, we'll have 2 versions to maintain, and will very likely have namespace clashes to deal with.

 ## include/